Tito Rodríguez: Legacy

 In April 1999, Tito Rodríguez was represented by his son, Tito Rodríguez Jr., in the induction ceremonies of the International Latin Music Hall of Fame.

 Tito Rodríguez's Japanese-style house in Puerto Rico is featured on tours of the San Juan metropolitan area.
 The aforementioned Cheo Feliciano recorded a tribute to Tito Rodríguez honoring his memory and legacy.

-In August 2010, reggae puertorrican band Cultura Profética released the song "Me faltabas tú" on the album "La Dulzura", where the band plays Tito's song in a modern bolero style.
+In August 2010, Puerto Rican reggae band Cultura Profética released the song "Me faltabas tú" on the album "La Dulzura", where the band plays Tito's song in a modern bolero style.

-Selected discography
+Discography

 Represented by Columbia Records (now Sony International), most of these albums were originally recorded by the Musicor label, which was later sold to West Side Latino records.
 Tito Rodríguez recorded in the pre-LP era for RCA, He also recorded for Seeco Records, SMC, United Artist Records and his own label, TR records.
 Many of the United Artists records have been reissued in CD form by Palladium Latin Jazz & Dance Records.